-The article below is a guideline of how anyone can implement effective safety procedures and health and safety within the workplace.
+The article below is a guideline of how anyone can implement effective health and safety practices in the workplace.

 The Occupational Health and Safety Act’s primary objectives and intention and what employers need to implement and try to achieve